dallen2525/vscode-config/README.md

 - **Shades of Purple** *used for color mode*: See the theme section regarding Color Mode.

 - **TSLint** *must have*: TypeScript is great and if you are writing it then you should be linting it.

+- **Version Lens** *nice to have**: When working on personal projects I like to keep all dependencies up-to-date.
+This helps visualize that and add context right inside of your package.json.
+For enterprise projects this is less of a concern since you likely wont be updating your dependencies constantly.

 - **Visual Studio IntelliCode**: Honestly, I saw this recently.
 Thought it looked and sounded good.
 Take it or leave it.